Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 We build perceptions of ourselves by internalizing the beliefs given to us by people around us.
 And as we grow into adults, our ego solidifies.
 We start defining ourselves by the views and ideologies we imbibe.

 When challenged, we defend our beliefs aggressively.
-The whole idea is to “fit in” within the social structure and keep up the false image of ourselves that we have created over the years.
+The whole idea is to “fit in” within the social structure and keep up the false image of ourselves we have created over the years.
 It is the result of years of conditioning.
 But is that who we are?

 Not all beliefs are a part of conscious awareness.
 Some hide in the psyche’s deep recesses, where we don’t have direct access, but they have an overwhelming effect on our thoughts and behaviors.